distantmagic/paddler/README.md

 ## How it Works

 llama.cpp instances need to be registered in Paddler.
-Paddler’s agents should be installed alongside llama.cpp instances so that they can report their health status to the load balancer.
+Paddler’s agents should be installed alongside llama.cpp instances so that they can report their slots status to the load balancer.

 The sequence repeats for each agent: